MyAppConverter/HTMLtoPDF-Demo-Swift/README.md

 Please, be sure to create a property (e.g. `PDFCreator`) as NDHTMLtoPDF works asynchronously using UIWebView.

-Feel free to contact us or to contact the orinal author if you have any question !
+Feel free to contact us or to contact the original author if you have any question !

 [@cwehrung](https://twitter.com/cwehrung)